 - IPS Forums

-In the spring semester of 2013, IPS hosted lectures by the Speaker and the Minority Whip of the Virginia House of Delegates.
-Both events were followed by luncheons that brought these officials together with members of the College Board, NOVA administrators, local school superintendents, faculty and students.
+Working with NOVA faculty from various disciplines, IPS invites prominent elected officials, political experts, journalists and community leaders for guest lectures to promote dialogue on issues of importance to our students and the public.
+In 2013, IPS hosted lectures by the Speaker and the Minority Whip of the Virginia House of Delegates.
+Both of these events were followed by luncheons that brought the officials together with members of the College Board, NOVA administrators, local school superintendents, faculty and students.

 Every year, NOVA IPS holds various faculty-focused seminars.
 In October, they host "Teaching About Global Conflict and Peacebuilding", a national community college seminar at the Alexandria Campus.
 This seminar is designed to support part- and full-time faculty and administrators as they strive to develop relevant and innovative approaches to teaching about global conflict and peacebuilding.
 The program seeks to bring together a multidisciplinary array of community college professionals in order to support their efforts with students.
 Attendees include Washington, DC, based experts from the U.S. government, nongovernmental organizations, international organizations, academics and practitioners who learn about global conflict, peacebuilding and approaches that can be used with students.
 For more information about registering, please click here.

 The MATURALS (Mature Adult Learners) program was established in 1985 to provide lifelong learning opportunities to older adults at the Alexandria Campus and in the community at large through lectures, seminars and/or discussions on a range of topics not normally addressed through traditional college coursework.
 The program strives to enrich the classroom experience of students of all ages within the community.